-Transfer acceptability: CSU; UC - max credit combined with KINE activity courses, 4 units
+Transfer acceptability: CSU; UC - max credit combined with KINE activity courses, 4 units Provides women with the opportunity to develop advanced skills and strategies in intercollegiate softball which will be applied to competitive situations.
+ACS 110 Intercollegiate Basketball (2) 175 instructional hours.

-Provides women with the opportunity to develop advanced skills and strategies in intercollegiate softball which will be applied to competitive situations.
+Transfer acceptability: CSU; UC - max credit combined with KINE activity courses, 4 units Provides men and women with the opportunity to develop advanced skills and strategies in intercollegiate basketball which will be applied to competitive situations.
+ACS 115 Intercollegiate Golf (2) 175 instructional hours.

-ACS 110

-Intercollegiate Basketball 9 hours laboratory

-Transfer acceptability: CSU; UC - max credit combined with KINE activity courses, 4 units
+Transfer acceptability: CSU; UC - max credit combined with KINE activity courses, 4 units Provides students with the opportunity to develop advanced skills and strategies in intercollegiate golf which will be applied to competitive situations.
+ACS 120 Intercollegiate Tennis (2) 175 instructional hours.

-Provides men and women with the opportunity to develop advanced skills and strategies in intercollegiate basketball which will be applied to competitive situations.
+Transfer acceptability: CSU; UC - max credit combined with KINE activity courses, 4 units Provides men and women with the opportunity to develop advanced skills and strategies in intercollegiate tennis which will be applied to competitive situations.